usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/HowToUseGitHub.md

   ![]({{site.baseurl}}/{{page.collection}}/images/GitHub_Watch.png){:style="width: 1047px;"}

 **Pull Requests:** If you are familiar with GitHub, you are also welcome to provide thoughts or contributions as a pull request (PR).
-We prefer PRs as follows:
+We prefer PRs focused on individual issues, rather than broad PRs with unrelated changes.
+The process for PR creation is as follows:

 1. Fork a copy of [USNISTGOV/IoT-Device-Cybersecurity-Requirements-Catalogs](https://github.com/usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs) to your own organization/personal space.

-2. Create a branch in your fork, named specifically for the edit you propose.
-We prefer focused PRs rather than broad-sweeping updates.
+1. Create a branch in your fork, named specifically for the edit you propose.
+Please provide information about your organization and a rationale for the suggested change.

-3. Issue a PR from your branch to the post-public-comment branch in FederalProfile-8259A.
+1. Issue a PR from your branch to the main branch in IoT-Device-Cybersecurity-Requirement-Catalogs.

-4. If we intend to merge the PR, we may engage via PR reviews and request changes before completing the merge.
+If we intend to merge your PR, we may engage via PR reviews and potentially request changes before completing the merge.
-5. Please provide information about your organization and rationale for the suggested change.